Stationary measure for the open KPZ equation: Key ideas in proving Theorem

+We will, in fact, only make use of the $m=1$ case of the proposition, though we leave the general result since it is not much harder to prove and may be of subsequent use to others.

-thus our result can be seen as an asymptotic result for the $q$-gamma function as well.
+The $q$-gamma function is closely related to $(q^z;q)_{\infty}$ and given by $ \Gamma_q(z) = (1-q)^{1-z} \frac{(q;q)_{\infty}}{(q^z;q)_{\infty}}, $ thus our result can be seen as an asymptotic result for the $q$-gamma function as well.
 Asymptotics of $\Gamma_q$ have been studied in a number of contexts previously, e.g. \cite{Moak, Mcintosh, Daalhuis,Z}.
 In all of those works (and others) the error bounds are either for $z$ fixed as $\kappa$ goes to zero, or $\kappa$ fixed as $z$ goes to infinity in some direction.
 To our knowledge, there has been no analysis of how these two limits balance.
-This balance, however, is incredibly important for us since we will deal with measures that are defined with respect to these $q$-Pochhammer symbols and certain key asymptotics that we perform in Section \ref{sec:propASEPproof} will involve probing $|z|$ of order $\kappa^{-1}$, with $\kappa$ going to zero.
+This balance, however, is extremely important for us since we will deal with measures that are defined with respect to these $q$-Pochhammer symbols and certain key asymptotics that we perform in Section \ref{sec:propASEPproof} will involve probing $|z|$ of order $\kappa^{-1}$, with $\kappa$ going to zero.

-The proof of Proposition \ref{factorials} that we provide in Section \ref{sec:factorials} relies heavily on complex analytic methods often used in analytic number theory \cite{MV, R} such as the Melin transform and the use of gamma, zeta, Hurwitz zeta and Jacobi theta functions, as well as functional identities for them.
+The proof of Proposition \ref{factorials} (Section \ref{sec:factorials}) relies on complex analytic methods often used in analytic number theory \cite{MV, R} such as the Mellin transform and the use of gamma, zeta, Hurwitz zeta and Jacobi theta functions.
 The formula \eqref{eq:factorialspos} can already be found in \cite[Theorem 2]{Z}, though the error bound stated there involves fixed $z$ with $\kappa$ tending to zero.
 In fact, the proof of \cite[Theorem 2]{Z} relies on an incorrect result, \cite[Lemma 5]{Z}, which claims that $\zeta(s,z) = \mathcal{O}(|t|^{2N+1})$ as $|t|\to \infty$ uniformly for $z$ in any compact subset of $\textup{Re}(z)>0$.
 Here $\zeta(s,z)$ is the Hurwitz zeta function and $s=\sigma+\iu t$ with real $\sigma >-2N$ for $N\in \Z_{\geq 1}$ and $t\in\R$.
 Proposition \ref{hurwitz_bound} provides a correct bound on the Hurwitz zeta function with exponential growth $e^{|\textup{Arg(z)}\cdot t|}$ and important polynomial factors which ultimately translate into our error bound above.
+The analysis of $(-q^z;q)_{\infty}$ is similar, though it involves the Dirichlet eta function as well.